Global factory growth slowing; China-U.S. trade war biting

 LONDON/HONG KONG (Reuters) - Factory growth stuttered across the world in July, heightening concerns about the global economic outlook as an intensifying trade conflict between the United States and China sent shudders through trading partners.

-Global economic activity remains solid, but it has already passed its peak, according to economists polled by Reuters last month.
-They expect protectionist policies on trade - which show no signs of abating - to tap the brakes.
-[ECILT/WRAP]
+Global economic activity remains healthy, but it has already passed its peak, according to economists polled by Reuters last month.
+They expect protectionist policies on trade, which show no signs of abating, to tap the brakes.

-But slowing growth, wilting confidence, and trade war fears are not likely to deter major central banks moving away from their ultra-loose monetary policies put in place during the last financial crisis.
+But slowing growth, wilting confidence, and trade war fears are not likely to deter major central banks from moving away from their ultra-loose monetary policies put in place in the wake of the 2008 financial crisis.

 “Growth overall is still there, and while there are risks, it’s holding up.
 The big picture of a trade war and protectionism is that it is a slow death - a death by a thousand paper cuts instead of anything sudden and shocking,” said Richard Kelly, head of global strategy at TD Securities.